The basic geometry of Witt vectors, II: Spaces: Introduction

-where $i_j\:X_0\to X \smcoprod X$ denotes the canonical closed immersion into the $j$-th component of $X\smcoprod X$ and $F$ is the absolute Frobenius endomorphism of $X_0$.
+where $i_j\:X_0\to X \smcoprod X$ denotes the canonical closed immersion into the $j$-th component of $X\smcoprod X$ and where $F$ is the absolute Frobenius endomorphism of $X_0$.
 For general $n$, the space $\wnus{n}(X)$ can be constructed by gluing $n+1$ copies of $X$ together in a similar but more complicated way along their fibers modulo $p$,\dots,$p^n$.
-(See theorem~\ref{thm:presentation-of-W-of-alg-space}.)
+See \ref{thm:presentation-of-W-of-alg-space}.

-For the analogous description of the arithmetic jet space, we need to assume $X$ is smooth over $\bZ$ locally at $p$.
+For the arithmetic jet space $\wnls{1}(X)$, we need to assume that $X$ is smooth over $\bZ$ locally at $p$.
 Let $I$ denote the ideal sheaf on $X\times X$ defining the graph of the Frobenius map on the special fiber $X_0$, and let $\sB$ denote the sub-$\sO_{X\times X}$-algebra of $\sO_{X\times X}[1/p]$ generated by the subsheaf $p^{-1}I$.
-Then $\wnls{1}(X)$ is naturally isomorphic to $\Spec (\sB)$.
+Then the theorem is that $\wnls{1}(X)$ is naturally isomorphic to the relative spectrum $\underSpec (\sB)$ over $X\times X$.
+(One might hope that it is also worth studying the full blow up of $X\times X$ along $I$.)
 In particular, the map $\wnls{1}(X)\to X\times X$ is affine and is an isomorphism outside the fiber over $p$.
 For general $n$, the space $\wnls{n}(X)$ can be constructed by taking a similar but more complicated affine modification of $X^{n+1}$.
-(See theorem~\ref{thm:blow-up-description-of-w-lower-s}.)
+See \ref{thm:blow-up-description-of-w-lower-s}.